 How to report elder abuse

-To confidentially report suspected elder abuse or neglect, call (503) 640-3489 at the Washington County Disability, Aging & Veteran Services.
+To confidentially report suspected elder abuse or neglect, call Adult Protective Services in Washington County at (971) 673-5200.
 If you suspect a crime, call your local police department.
 If you just need more information, call Elder Safe at (503) 846-6048.